woile/woile.github.io/posts/2019-yearly-retrospective/index.md

 - [veck.app][veck]

 The first one took around 2 years to be built and the second around 2 weeks.
-Of course the later was built after the lessons learned.
+Of course, the later was built after the lessons learned.

 **Lesson**: release early

-As of today I think that validating against your users is the best way to build services or products, **build a core** and go out to the public.
+As of today I think that validating against your users is the best way to build services or products, **build a core** and go public.
 Make a short list of what must be done, and launch.

 I still have to learn how to communicate and reach wider audiences, but it's going well so far.